t-kulmburg/Ontology-Browser/docs/user_interface/object_creation/index.md

 # Creation of Objects

 Objects can be created using the `+` buttons in the respective column.
+In addition, all the five list views have an
+`Add...` button in the context menu, that is equivalent to the `+`.

 Depending on the type of object, a specific dialog window asking for properties will appear.